 - search within a label.

 - easily create, edit or delete existing labels.

 - When you search from your Inbox without specifying a label, all mail is searched.

 - If you have a lot of labels, you can hide some or all of them.

 - Messages can still be easily labeled or moved by using the drop down menu across the top of your Inbox.

-- For more information, see Google’s Gmail labels and how to use them.
+- For more information, see Organize your Gmail inbox using labels.

 The accounts tab allows you to: